-Without taking nitric oxide supplements, a person typically consumes about 5 grams (g) of L-arginine per day, according to an article in The Journal of Nutrition.
-The body converts this into nitric oxide for use in various body functions.
+Without taking nitric oxide supplements, a person typically consumes about 5 grams (g) of L-arginine per day, according to an article in

 Some scientists believe that nitric oxide in the body relaxes or widens blood vessels.
 Some medications, such as Viagra harness the nitric oxide pathway to promote blood vessel widening and improve blood flow to the penis to enhance erections.

 Many people think that taking nitric oxide supplements will enhance blood flow in the body to improve performance in sports, promote healing, enhance heart health, and provide many other potential benefits.

 While there are many potential uses and benefits for nitric oxide supplements, there is not a lot of research to support some of the claims.

 This is what the science says about the benefits of taking nitric oxide:

 According to an article published in the journal Biochemical and Biophysical Research Communications, taking nitric oxide supplements offers several heart boosting effects.
 These include reducing arterial stiffness, reducing blood pressure, and improving carotid artery blood flow.
 However, it is important to note that the researchers studied animals, not humans, to find these effects.

 Researchers theorize that taking nitric oxide supplements could enhance the delivery of oxygen to muscles.
 This could potentially improve athletic performance and reduce soreness after a workout.

 According to an article in the journal Sports Medicine, studies have shown that taking nitric oxide supplements may enhance tolerance to exercise.
 However, this only applies to those who did not exercise regularly or only exercised at a moderate rate.